mapeditor/tiled/docs/reference/scripting.rst

 Functions
 ~~~~~~~~~

+new ObjectGroup([name : string])
+    Constructs a new object layer, which can be added to a :ref:`script-map`.

 ObjectGroup.objectAt(index : int) : :ref:`script-mapobject`
     Returns a reference to the object at the given index.
 When the object is